 As a bacterial cell grows, it makes new cell wall to accommodate its increased size.
 In the presence of penicillin, a gap forms in the wall as the cell enlarges, since no new wall material can be made.
 The cell contents leak out of their container and the cell dies.

 Aspergillus terreus is a useful mold.
 It provides us with both lovastatin and organic acids.
 Like some other fungi, however, Aspergillus terreus can hurt us as well as help us.
 The fungus can cause disease in humans.
-It can produce a skin infection and a potentially serious illness called aspergillosis.
-If the fungus enters the lungs but progresses no further into the body, the infection can generally be treated successfully.
+It is capable of producing a skin infection and a potentially serious illness called aspergillosis.
+If the fungus progresses no further into the body than the lungs, the infection can generally be treated successfully.
 If the fungus penetrates deeper into the body, however, the illness is much harder to treat.

 LDL Cholesterol, HDL Cholesterol and Lovastatin